-Students are introduced to the basics of economics.
-Students compare the types of economic systems and learn about the United States economic system.
-The curriculum covers such concepts as supply and demand, the stock market, e-commerce, and the Federal Reserve.
+Discover the basics of economics.
+Research the types of economic systems and explore the United States economic system.
+Investigate concepts including supply and demand, the stock market, e-commerce, and the Federal Reserve.
+Gain the knowledge and skills for careers in business, finance, and marketing.